Van life: Why a cast iron pot has a place in your road trips

 Van life often attracts for a profound reason: the search for freedom and autonomy.

 Not necessarily spectacular freedom.
-Often a more modest freedom: fewer objects, fewer constraints, more time, more presence, more choices.
+Often a more understated freedom: fewer objects, fewer constraints, more time, more presence, more choices.

 It doesn't promise perfect comfort.

-It offers something else: a simpler, freer cuisine, more consistent with a certain idea of travel.
+It offers something else: a simpler, freer way of cooking, more consistent with a certain idea of travel.

 A durable object.
 A simmering meal.
 A good spot.
-And the feeling, finally, of having truly escaped the ordinary rhythm.
+And the feeling, finally, of truly breaking away from the ordinary rhythm.

 Discover our Approche Libre® cast iron cauldron

-Designed for cooking over a wood fire, outdoor meals, and shared moments, our Approche Libre® cast iron cauldron accompanies those who want to travel simply and cook differently.
+Designed for wood-fired cooking, outdoor meals, and shared moments, our Approche Libre® cast iron cauldron accompanies those who want to travel simply and cook differently.

 FAQ